FAQ's

 Q.Can I take the application home?

 A.No.
 We cannot permit that.
-Our grantors require that the documents do no leave the office and are available for grantor review at any time.
+Our grantors require that the documents do not leave the office and are available for grantor review at any time.
 These documents remain confidential while in the office, but lose their confidentiality if taken out of the office.

 Q.I was told your office is not able to assist me because of a conflict of interest.
 What is a conflict of interest?